 Describe if and how any hurricane parameters are treated differently in the historical and stochastic storm sets and provide rationale.

-State whether the model simulates surface winds directly or requires conversion between some other reference level or layer and the surface.
+State whether the hurricane model simulates surface winds directly or requires conversion between some other reference level or layer and the surface.
 Describe the source(s) of conversion factors and the rationale for their use.
 Describe the process for converting the modeled vortex winds to surface winds including the treatment of the inherent uncertainties in the conversion factor with respect to location of the site compared to the radius of maximum winds over time.
 Justify the variation in the surface winds conversion factor as a function of hurricane intensity and distance from the hurricane center.

 Describe how the windspeeds generated in the windfield model are converted from sustained to gust and identify the averaging time.

-Describe the historical data used as the basis for the model’s hurricane tracks.
-Discuss the appropriateness of the model stochastic hurricane tracks with reference to the historical hurricane data.
+Describe the historical data used as the basis for the hurricane model’s hurricane tracks.
+Discuss the appropriateness of the hurricane model stochastic hurricane tracks with reference to the historical hurricane data.

 If the historical data are partitioned or modified, describe how the hurricane parameters are affected.

-Describe how the coastline is segmented (or partitioned) in determining the parameters for hurricane frequency used in the model.
+Describe how the coastline is segmented (or partitioned) in determining the parameters for hurricane frequency used in the hurricane model.
 Provide the hurricane frequency distribution by intensity for each segment.

 Describe any evolution of the functional representation of hurricane parameters during an individual storm life cycle.